danielfilipealmeida/ArbutusEngine/README.md

 ## Work todo

-- Implement a TCP server that will be used for network-based VJing apps.
 - continue working on the cmake configuration but for cross compiling to Linux and raspberry pi
 - prepare a vagrant box to compile this project inside

-## Installing
+## Compiling

 This project uses submodules.
 When cloning this from Github please do the following:

     git clone --recursive https://github.com/danielfilipealmeida/ArbutusEngine.git

-A XCode projec exist inside the folder called ``
+There are several targets on XCode:

+* the Library
+* an Hello world app
+* a TCP server that can be used as an example and a real app.

+All dependencies will be retrieve from github and present inside the `External`  folder.
+Everything is ready for compiling.

 ## Updating